dustinblackman/oatmeal/README.md

 ### Editors

 The following editors are currently supported.
 The `clipboard` editor is a special case where any copy or accept commands are simply copied to your clipboard.
 This is the default behaviour.
+Hit any of the links below for more details on how to use!

 - Clipboard
 - [Neovim](https://github.com/dustinblackman/oatmeal.nvim)